InfiniSwiss/InfiniSwiss.CdpSharp/README.md

 A library to easily use the Chrome DevTools Protocol https://chromedevtools.github.io/devtools-protocol/

 ## Getting started
-To install InfiniSwiss.CdbSharp, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):
+To install InfiniSwiss.CdpSharp, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):

     PM> Install-Package InfiniSwiss.CdpSharp